 It’s a common misconception and one that many bias agencies and developer swear by as they push businesses towards more enterprise-level platforms.
 While it’s true that WordPress isn’t for everyone and that your business and digital needs should be the core driver when choosing a CMS, WordPress is still the most widely used platform and is in no way any less secure than any other platform.

 It’s important to note that, at its core, WordPress is just as secure as any other platform – assuming you keep your version updated.
-Its opensource nature means that anyone can create a theme or plugin, which when used by unsuspecting DIY-ers can cause vulnerabilities.
-To ensure maximum security we’ve listed our best practice tips for you to follow.
+However, its open-source nature means that anyone can create a theme or plugin, which, when used by unsuspecting DIY-ers, can cause vulnerabilities.
+To ensure maximum security, we’ve listed our best practice tips for you to follow.

 Keep up with the updates

 As one of the most sought-after platforms on the market, WordPress is open to attacks because of its popularity.
-As a result, it’s imperative that you install all the latest updates as they’re released, as these will have all of the latest patches and vulnerability fixes.
+As a result, you must install all the latest updates as they’re released, as these will have all of the latest patches and vulnerability fixes.

 Only use verified plugins

 There are a whole host of plugins available for WordPress.
 It’s actually one of the platform’s most significant benefits, giving you the ability to create almost any type of website you can imagine.
-However, it’s open-source nature means that anyone can create a plugin.
-If plugins don’t get thoroughly tested or are written to a poor standard, then they too have the potential to cause security threats.
+However, its open-source nature means that anyone can create a plugin.
+If plugins don’t get thoroughly tested or are written to a poor standard, they too can cause security threats.

 Be careful what you theme

 WordPress is well known for its theming.
-Similar to plugins, anyone can create a theme, and this means that any DIYer can create and sell their design even if it’s not technically sound.
-When it comes to choosing a theme, use either one of the WordPress’ themes, an established third-party provider such as WooThemes or speak to a developer to get them to check anything you’re purchasing from a creator.
+Like plugins, anyone can create a theme, and this means that any DIYer can create and sell their design even if it’s not technically sound.
+When choosing a theme, use either one of the WordPress’ themes, an established third-party provider such as WooThemes or speak to a developer to get them to check anything you’re purchasing from a creator.